 Approval of Ph.D.
 Comprehensive Exam Committee

-Student's Name Proposed date of Comprehensive Exam
+Proposed date of Comprehensive Exam

 Members of the committee (Chair)

 Approval Date

 Program Director

 Department Chair

 Note: Approval must be obtained by 5/15 for January comps and by 11/15 for July comps.